Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** S
 **Duration:** Concentration, up to 1 round

 You extend your hand and point a finger at a target in range.
 Your magic grants you a brief insight into the target's defenses.
-On your next turn, you gain advantage on your first attack roll against the target, provided that this spell hasn't ended.
+On your next turn, you gain :d20-adv: **Advantage** on your first :d20-attack: **Attack Roll** against the target, provided that this spell hasn't ended.

 ### Vicious Mockery
 *Enchantment cantrip*